bwmcadams/blog-old/source/_posts/2011-07-13-User_Configgable_Type_Filtering_with_Type_Classes.markdown

 ---
 title: User Configurable Type Filtering with Scala Type Classes
-tags: tech mongodb scala mongodb typeclasses stupidpettricks
+categories:
+  - scala
+  - typeclasses
+  - stupidpettricks
+comments: true
 layout: post
 ---
 When I woke up this morning and looked through my twitter mentions, I found this gem sitting there from the middle of the night: